DKtruster/PCSS/README.md

 # PCSS-AutoCardgame

-This program is an automatic card game, with ancient warlords as a theme.
+This program is an automatic card game, with ancient warlords as its theme.

 Start the program by running the main.py file.